 There is a very large number of remains from across the United States which come from earlier time periods and it is not possible to trace directly ancestry to any known contemporary tribe or group.
 Remains coming from archaeological excavations at sites that were occupied before the arrival of Europeans will most commonly fall into this category.
-From available evidence, it is often possible to determine that several groups or tribes may have historical or deeper ancestral ties to the area.
-In these cases, it may or may not be possible to establish direct links between the ancient remains and any specific contemporary groups or tribes.
+From available evidence, it is often possible to

 In these cases, responsibility for what happens to such remains rests with those tribes and groups who are able to show an affinity both to the territory and to the general time period from which the remains came.
 Tribes or groups will demonstrate such geographic and temporal affinity through evidence based on biological, archaeological, linguistic, folkloric, oral traditional or other relevant information or expert opinion.
 Tribes or groups who are able to demonstrate geographical and temporal affinity to ancient remains will decide on what happens to those remains based on consensual agreement.
 It is the responsibility of the tribes who claim affiliation to come forward and state their claim and present their evidence of affiliation.
-Based on information in the inventories received from museums and Federal agencies, the Review Committee will take responsibility for notifying all tribes who may be potentially affiliated with particular remains.
+Based on information in the inventories received from museums and Federal agencies, the Review Committee will take responsibility for notifying all tribes who may be potentially affiliated with particular remains .

-The Act anticipates the circumstances of more ancient remains to some extent in 25 U.S.C.
-3006 (e), "Competing Claims".
+The Act anticipates the circumstances of more ancient remains to some extent in Sec.
+7 (e), "Competing Claims".
 This section deals with situations in which there are multiple claims for remains or objects and advises that museums and Federal agencies retain those remains and objects until the "requesting parties agree upon its disposition or the dispute is otherwise resolved pursuant to the provisions of this Act or by a court of competent jurisdiction."
 Although the case of "unidentified" remains may well not involve a dispute, the same general principles should apply.
 Specifically, a museum or Federal agency should retain "culturally unidentified" remains and associated funerary objects until such time as all potentially affiliated tribes and groups reach consensual agreement on disposition of the remains and associated objects.